Dorumin/FanChat/README.md

 * Can you stay connected to the chat while you're on other apps?
   * No. This is a limitation with React Native, not the app.
 It should give you about a minute before others see you disconnect, but once you bring the app to the foreground you should reconnect instantly.
 * Does it have ads?
-  * Do I look like I work for wikia?
+  * Do I look like I work for Wikia?
 * Why should I trust to put my password into this app?
   * The whole code is open source.
 [See for yourself](screens/Login.js), we don't do anything with your account information.
 * Can you upload GIF avatars through this?
   * No, the cropping tool turns them into still images.
 And I can't stand non-square gif avatars so you're not getting that.
 * Can I translate this to other languages?
   * Not yet.
 If I notice there's an interest in translating this application, I may add support for localization.
-* What license is this project released under?
-  * Who cares?
 * Why is it so ugly?
   * Because I'm not a graphics designer, dude.
 I aimed to make the most basic chat UI possible and stole most icons from google images.
 * How do I navigate on this piece of crap?